Davao–Cotabato Road: Davao City to Digos

-Starting at the Bonifacio Rotunda in the city proper of Davao, Davao–Cotabato Road runs northwest as A. Pichon Street, a one-way street carrying southeast-bound traffic.
-It then turns southwest to Elpidio Quirino Avenue and becomes McArthur Highway at General Generoso Bridge I over Davao River, all through Davao City proper.
+Starting at the Bonifacio Rotunda in the Davao City proper, the Davao–Cotabato Road begins as the western section of National Route 916-5 (N916-5) and a component of the Pan-Philippine Highway (AH26).
+It initially runs northwest as A. Pichon Street, a one-way street carrying southeast-bound traffic.
+The route then turns southwest onto Elpidio Quirino Avenue and becomes MacArthur Highway upon crossing the General Generoso Bridge I over the Davao River.

+It then meets Carlos P. Garcia National Highway, where it turns west and becomes part of National Route 1 (N1).
 It then enters Santa Cruz, Davao del Sur as it traverses its eastern coast.
 It enters Digos and there it meets Digos–Makar Road, locally known as Rizal Avenue, where N1/AH26 would continue.

-This section is part of Maharlika Highway or Asian Highway 26 (AH26), which covers most of National Route 1 (N1).